simboden/BVtkNodes/docs/ug_nodes.rst

 When data is read in correctly, the *Info* node shows number of points/cells, and fields read in.
-Set **Time Step** value to **5** in *Time Selector* node either manually or by changing frame number in Blender Timeline Editor.
+Set **Time Step** value to **5** in *Time Selector* node by changing frame number in Blender Timeline Editor.

 .. image:: images/ug_reader_nodesetup.png